mkriaf/pagerduty-aws-workshop/content/01_gettingstarted/pager-3-createapp.md

       - Set the KeyName for the EC2 machine
       - Select 2 Public subnets for the Loadbalancer
       - Select the correct VPC id from the drop down
       - Select a single private Subnet where the EC2 machine will reside.
-(To change? for simplification switch to all public)
       - Finally click **Next**
    - Configure stack options, click **Next**
    - Scroll to bottom section under **Capabilities** and check both boxes and click **Create stack**